marcobiasizzo/BGs-nest/README.md

 # BGs-nest
-Repository of a basal ganglia model developed in NEST2.20.2
+Repository of a basal ganglia model developed in NEST2.20.2.

+It requires to install the NEST extension [bgmodel](https://github.com/marcobiasizzo/bgmodel).

 Model replicated from:
 ```